te-papa/personas/persona-wendy.markdown

 ##Website must haves
 If I use the Te Papa website it’s got to:

-* maps
-* key things – times, prices
+* Show me the basic information I need – when, where and how
-* categorisation and related “right now” info
+* Have categorisation and related “right now” information
-* info pushed to channels I use eg social
+* Push info to the channels I use – social and newsletters
-* info on visiting with elderly/disabled visitors, prams etc
+* Help me visit with elderly / disabled visitors and young children

 ##I want you to